lamberta/devkit-doc/native/android-setup.md

 ### Install Android Plugin for Basil

 Basil is the command-line tool you will use from the Game Closure SDK to perform native builds.
+Make sure your version of basil is up to date with `basil update`.

 The first step to doing Android development with basil is to install the iOS plugin.
 At a command-line enter the command:

 ~~~
 $ basil install android